How to change a radiator in your home

 Using a wrench to turn off the valve on a radiator

-How to prepare for changing a radiator
+Preparing to change a radiator

-You’ve done your research on how to replace a radiator.
+You’ve done your research on how to change a radiator.
 You’ve decided on the style, size, and colour of the replacement.
 But what should you be doing to prepare for the replacement of your radiator?

 Here are a few pointers.